-(4) Related Party Transactions
+Related Party Transactions

-Under a contractual agreement, the Smithsonian Institution (the Smithsonian) provides fiscal and administrative services to the Center which primarily include Federal appropriated funds accounting, human resource, general counsel, security, and metered postage.
+Under a contractual agreement, the Smithsonian Institution (the Smithsonian) provides fiscal and administrative services to the Center which primarily include Federal appropriated funds accounting, human resource, general counsel and security.
 The Act of Congress that created the Center provides that the Secretary of the Smithsonian shall be a member of the Board of Trustees of the Center.

-The amount paid to the Smithsonian by the Center for these services totaled approximately \$329,364 and \$345,859, for the years ended September 30, 2018 and 2017, respectively.
+The amount paid to the Smithsonian by the Center for these services totaled approximately \$351,817 and \$329,364, for the years ended September 30, 2019 and 2018, respectively.

-(5) Retirement Plans
+(6) Retirement Plans